-New York CityPASS and New York C3 tickets are valid for 9 days from the first date of use.
-Mobile tickets and booklets can be purchased online at www.citypass.com.
+New York CityPASS and New York C3 tickets are valid for 9 days from the first date of use and can be purchased online at www.citypass.com.
 The original New York CityPass can also be purchased at participating attractions.
-For current pricing and information, phone (888) 330-5008 (in the U.S. and Canada) or (208) 787-4300.
+For current pricing and information, phone (888) 330-5008.

 New York City Explorer Pass is an all-access digital pass to more than 90 top New York-area attractions, sightseeing tours and museums.
 Choose from attractions including the Empire State Building, Top of the Rock, Statue of Liberty, National September 11 Memorial & Museum, a double-decker bus tour and boat cruises.
 The Explorer Pass is available in increments of 2, 3, 4, 5, 7 or 10 attractions and is valid for 30 days from the first date of use.
 It is available at (800) 887-9103.